 Steam cars had several advantages over horse-drawn carriages: they didn’t tire easily, they didn’t need hay or water to drink.

-Buses: Horse-drawn buses had already been in use for several decades by this point, but they went out of fashion as steam-powered vehicles began to be introduced.
+Toward the end of the Victorian era, horse-drawn buses had been in use for several decades by this point, but they went out of fashion as steam-powered vehicles began to be introduced.

-The Automobile: In 1885, Karl Benz demonstrated the first gasoline-powered car, and in 1888 he received a patent for it.
+Progress was slow and expensive at first, and after a slow century dominated by steam, in 1885, Karl Benz demonstrated the first gasoline-powered car.
+In 1888 he received a patent for it.
 Benz opened his own company in 1892 and began producing more of his innovative vehicles: by 1895 over 100 cars were being produced annually.
 By 1900, steam power had been all but phased out, replaced by electric- or petrol-powered engines.

-Railways: Until the 1800s, most travel was done on foot or by horseback.
+Until the 1800s, most travel was done on foot, horse and carriage or by horseback.
 By the end of the 19th century, railways had been constructed all over Britain and were becoming more and more popular as a way to get from place to place.

 The average speed of trains also increased dramatically over time: in 1830, trains averaged around 27 mph.